-The supply duct from the unit through a wall may be installed without clearance.
-However, minimum unit clearances must be maintained (see "Clearances" section).
 The supply duct should be provided with an access panel large enough to inspect the air chamber downstream of the heat exchanger.
 A cover should be tightly attached to prevent air leaks.

 Ductwork dimensions are shown in the roof curb installation manual.